My bottle is empty!

 - Melt/warm your oils and ewax and bring to 170 degrees C in a clean glass, porcelain or stainless steel pot.
 Hold for 20 minutes.

 - Heat your liquid solution 170 degrees C, if using tea let it cool to this temp.
 Use a thermometer if in doubt!
 Hold for 20 minutes.
+(I use a point and aim digital thermometer from Harbor Freight)

-- Pour your oils into glass mixing bowl, set your mixer at a low speed and slowly pour the hot liquid in.
-Continue mixing for a few minutes.
-You should see a nice thin lotion. (you can also use a blender)
+- Pour your oils into glass mixing bowl or stainless steel pot ( I have a great set from Harbor Freight), set your mixer at a low speed and slowly pour the hot liquid in.
+I use a drill and paint stirrer. (you can also use a blender)

 There is an eye make up remover I make that works great too.
 It contains: